ajmolstad/SurvGPR/README.md

 An R package implementing the method proposed in [Gaussian process regression for survival time prediction with genome-wide gene expression](https://arxiv.org/abs/1808.10541) by Molstad, Hsu, and Sun.

 # Installation
-MCMVR can be loaded directly into R through the the `devtools` package:
+SurvGPR can be loaded directly into R through the the `devtools` package:
 ```{r}
 install.packages("devtools")
 library(devtools)